c6o/docs/content/tutorials/core.md

 czctl intercept service sample-project-leaf -n sample-project
 ```

-Add a header to the frontend page request `x-c6o-intercept:yes` and refresh the frontend page.
+Add a header (using something like the ModHeader Chrome extension) to the frontend page request `x-c6o-intercept:yes` and refresh the frontend page.
 You will now see a response from your local system:

 ```json
 {